simeonreusch/ztfparsnip/README.md

 The package is maintained by [A. Townsend](https://github.com/aotownsend) (HU Berlin) and [S. Reusch](https://github.com/simeonreusch) (DESY).

+The following augmentation steps are taken:

+- draw uniformly from a redshift distribution with maximum redshift increase `delta_z`
+- only accept lightcurves with at least one datapoint making the signal-to-noise threshold `SN_threshold`
+- only accept lightcurves with at least `n_det_threshold` datapoints
+- for those lightcurves that have an existing SNCosmo template, apply a K-correction at that magnitude (if `k_corr=True`)
+- randomly drop datapoints until `subsampling_rate` is reached
+- add some scatter to the observed dates (`jd_scatter_sigma` in days)
+- if `phase_lim=True`, only keep datapoints drugin a typical duration (depends on the type of source)

 ## Usage
 ### Create augmented training sample
 ```python